Community Emergency Response Team Volunteers

 - Looking to be considered a first responder

-To get more information potential volunteers are welcome to contact us or attend our monthly meetings, which are typically held the second Wednesday of every month at the West Orange Office of Emergency Management Operation Center, located at 25 Mt.
-Pleasant Place at 7 pm.
-Meeting dates will be posted as News Items below.
+To get more information potential volunteers are welcome to email us or attend our monthly meetings, which are typically held the alternating first Monday or Wednesday of every month at the West Orange Office of Emergency Management Operation Center, located at 25 Mt.
+Pleasant Place at 6:30 pm.

 West Orange CERT table of Organization